 One hall filled with orchid displays and floral art.
 One hall filled with stalls selling orchid plants, flasks, orchid pots, and all orchid supplies.
 Ample free parking.
 Wheelchair access.
 Plenty of room for buses for picnics and barbecues.
-Lunches and coffee for sale all day.
+Lunches and coffee are for sale all day.
 Early spring in Sydney and the fragrance of orchid flowers.
 Raffles are drawn throughout the day.
 National Park bushland with walking tracks and native orchids in flower.
 What more could the orchid lover ask? – The St Ives Orchid Fair.

 Well, the four orchid societies who got together to organise the St Ives Orchid Fair believe that this combination of venue, show and vendors means we have the premier orchid event in the State, and after 19 years we are still going strong.